JoseJimenez-M/.net-Maui-Practice/MoodScanner/README.md

 Create a file in your project:
 Resources/Raw/apikey.txt

-Paste your API keys in two lines:
+Paste your API keys in two lines: <br>
 YOUR_APIKEY_OPENWEATHER <br>
 YOUR_APIKEY_GEOAPIFY